codesandbox/docs/packages/projects-docs/pages/learn/introduction/overview.md

 <Hero
   title={<>Development<br/> reimagined.</>}
-  subtitle="CodeSandbox Projects is a cloud development platform deeply integrated with your favourite tooling and suited for projects of any size."
+  subtitle="CodeSandbox Projects is a cloud development platform deeply integrated with your favorite tooling and suited for projects of any size."
 />

 ![](../images/cover-projects.jpg)

-This documentation is under active development as we are still working on many foundational features.
-Check back often and let us know if something is missing.
+This documentation is under active development as we are still working on many core features.
+Check back often for the latest updates and let us know if anything is missing.

 ## Related docs

-If you are looking for other clients go check the specific documentations:
+If you are looking for other clients, you can check the specific documentations:

 <div className="ctaContainer">
     <ButtonDoc title={<>CodeSandbox <br/>for VS Code</>} cta="Check now" description="" link={VSCODE_DOCS_URL} />